 Zildjian Alchem-E: Everything You Need to Know

-Every drummer knows that Ziljdian is known as one of the biggest brands for cymbals.
-But Zildjian has never done electronic drum kit production before.
-With the Zildjian Alchem-E series that has changed.
+Every drummer knows that Zildjian is known as one of the biggest brands for cymbals.
+But producing electronic drum sets has never been done by Zildjian before.
+With the Zildjian Alchem-E series, this has changed.

-In 2024, three models have appeared on the market: Zildjian Alchem-E Bronze E, Gold and Gold EX.
-In this blog we tell you everything you need to know about these high-end drum sets that are serious competition for brands like Roland, Yamaha and Efnote.
+In 2024, three models will be released on the market: Zildjian Alchem-E Bronze E, Gold and Gold EX.
+In this blog we tell you everything you need to know about these high-end drum sets that are serious competition for brands like Roland , Yamaha and Efnote .

 Latest innovation